Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Partner Curriculum Dynamics

 \section{Partner Curriculum Dynamics}

-To better understand how UPD identifies effective training partners throughout learning in Overcooked-AI, we visualise learnability scores across training, similar to prior work \cite{Rutherford2024No, monette2025optimisation}.
-For three respective layouts (CR, AA and FC), we evaluate a trained ego agent at three points during training (at 2/5, 4/5, and the end) by rolling out with 8,192 randomly generated partners (see Figures~\ref{fig:coord-ring-learnability}, \ref{fig:asymm-adv-learnability}, \ref{fig:forced-coord-learnability}).
-We select these three layouts as they are representative: both CRoom and CC behave very similarly to the CR case.
+To better understand how UPD identifies effective training partners throughout learning in Overcooked-AI, we repeat our analysis from the experimental section and visualise learnability scores at different points across training.
+For three respective layouts (CR, AA, and FC), we evaluate a trained ego agent at three points during training (at 2/5, 4/5, and the end) by rolling out with 8,192 randomly generated partners (see Figures~\ref{fig:coord-ring-learnability}, \ref{fig:asymm-adv-learnability}, \ref{fig:forced-coord-learnability}).
+We select these three layouts for the same reason as in the main paper: they are representative; both CRoom and CC behave very similarly to the CR case.
 We compute learnability using the same variance-based metric as during training and plot it against the corresponding mean return.
 Across all settings, we observe that learnability does not concentrate on the highest- or lowest-returning partners, nor does it peak where most partners lie.
 Instead, learnability is high for partners with intermediate difficulty.
 We observe that for most levels, the generated partners fall into low-return and low-learnability buckets.
 This suggests that our hypothesis -- that not all partners are optimal for training -- is correct: Most partners score low on the learnability metric.
-Instead, UPD ranks partners from middle-return buckets highest, in which only a few partners resign.
+Instead, UPD ranks partners from middle-return buckets highest, which contain relatively few partners.